muink/ghpages-fileserver/README.md

 ---
-layout: tree
+layout: pages
 ---

-# Bryan's Journals
+# Bryan's Dump

-This is a minimal Markdown server for Bryan, built on Github pages.
+This is a minimal Markdown & file server for Bryan, built on Github pages.

-Go to <&nbsp;github.com/bryango/journal&nbsp;> for the source. <br/>
+Go to <github.com/bryango/resources> for the source. <br/>
-Forked from <&nbsp;Karlheinzniebuhr/ghpages-fileserver&nbsp;>.
+Forked from <Karlheinzniebuhr/ghpages-fileserver>, see [README-software](README-software.md).

 The jekyll implementation is licensed under MIT. <br/>
 The contents, however, is licensed under CC-BY-NC-SA 4.0.